What is a DMV Surety Bond / Motor Vehicle Dealer Bond Insurance?

 Understanding the Bond Expiration Date

 The Motor Vehicle Dealer Bond end date is crucial for dealers.
-Knowing when to renew it is key to avoiding legal issues.
+Knowing when to renew it is critical to avoiding legal issues.

 A surety bond is needed before a dealer can operate.
 Each state’s bond requirements differ, so always check with the relevant agency.
 Bonds usually expire annually.
 So, dealers must file renewals and pay premiums regularly.